ros-navigation/docs.nav2.org/tutorials/docs/graph_generation.rst

 |

-Select the raster image you wish to georeference and select at least three points.
-Apply the transform.
+Select the raster image you wish to georeference and place at least three georeferencer control points.
+Apply the transformation.

 |